riceset/Hugo/content/articles/Introduction-to-pointers-in-C.md

 - - - -

 ## Use Example
-Say, we wanted to make a function that receives 2 numbers, and swap them.
+Say we wanted to make a function that receives two numbers and swap them.
-That would be kinda tricky to do because, we can only return a single value from a function.
+That would be kind of tricky to do because we can only return a single value from a function.
 But with pointers, we can access some variable’s memory location and change it directly.

 Consider the following example:

- We are declaring a function that receives 2 pointers and we want to swap their values.
+ We are declaring a function that receives two pointers and, we want to swap their values.

 - First, we create a temporary variable and assign it the value pointed by `a`.
 - Second, we dereference the pointer `a`  and set it to be equal to what `b` is pointing to.
 (That is, if `a` is pointing to a variable x containing 1 and `b` is pointing to a variable y containing 2 then, `a` would still be pointing to x but x would now contain 2.)